-The chair of governors will explain that the governing body has a strategic role, and is responsible for the school's strategic framework and the is senior staff are responsible for the internal organisation, management and control of the school and for advising on and implementing the governors' policies.
-The headteacher is solely responsible for making day to day decisions.
+The chair of governors will explain that the governing body has a strategic role, and is responsible for the school's strategic framework and senior staff are responsible for the internal organisation, management and control of the school and for advising on and implementing the governors' policies.
+The headteacher and head of school are solely responsible for making day to day decisions.